Bentonville woman arrested in connection with internet predator sting

 She was arrested when she arrived at the location to meet the teenage girl, according to the affidavit.

-Ponce admitted to police she discussed sexual things with the teenage persona, but said she did not know if she could do anything sexual with the persona, according to the affidavit.
+Ponce admitted to police she discussed sexual actions with the teenage persona but said she did not know if she could do anything sexual with the persona, according to the affidavit.
 She also admitted sending a photograph of her breasts to the persona, according to the affidavit.

 Ponce's arraignment is scheduled for 8 a.m.
 May 8 in Benton County Circuit Judge Brad Karren's court.